amawai/Implementaion-Of-Linked-List/README.md

 # Implementation-Of-Linked-List

-Implementation of Linked-List that handles "bids" and "orders" from a simplified stock market.
+Implementation of Linked-List in Java that handles "bids" and "orders" from a simplified stock market.